Our Future...setting a new gold standard for owl aviaries in the U.S.

 We currently operate out of an historic storefront in "downtown" Houston, Minnesota.
 It's a great way to get started, but we need much more as we continue to grow.
 Our goal is to build our own facility that meets all of our needs on the north side of Houston, adjacent to and in Trailhead Park.
+We acquired six properties between 2013 - 2024 for our building site, each when the owner was ready to sell.

 The ambassador owls will be able to live on-site (they all currently live off-site and commute to work each day).
 They will live in aviaries off view from the public, but immediately adjacent to the program rooms, with natural vegetation to attract critters for them to watch.
 Staff will bring them into the program rooms as needed for presentations, and they will be used for off-site programs.

-Four species of owls that are not adapted to our local climate will live free in two-part aviaries attached to the main building.
+Four species of owls that are not adapted to our local climate will live free in large two-part aviaries attached to the main building.
 These aviaries will have a portion exposed to the weather and a second portion that is climate controlled so the owls can choose if they want ambient or controlled temperatures, depending on their own personal preferences.
 The public will be able to view them when they are in either portion of their aviaries.

 We plan to offer special after-dark programs so people can experience the owls when they wake up and start hooting, tooting and trilling.

 In 2022 the Board of Directors hired Wieser Brothers General Contractors to do this project as design-build.
 With our input, Wieser Brothers engaged DSGW to do the architectural design.
-The concept planning is now complete and we are working with Mark Davy & Associates launching our capital campaign.
+The concept planning is now complete and we in the midst of a capital campaign.
 The total project cost is estimated to be $17.3 million.
+Scroll to the bottom of the page for more information, including naming opportunities.

 The ambassador owls will be able to live on-site (they all currently live off-site and commute to work each day).
 They will live in aviaries off view from the public, but immediately adjacent to the program rooms, with natural vegetation to attract critters for them to watch.
 Staff will bring them into the program rooms as needed for presentations, and they will be used for off-site programs.

-Four species of owls that are not adapted to our local climate will live free in two-part aviaries attached to the main building.
+Four species of owls that are not adapted to our local climate will live free in large two-part aviaries attached to the main building.
 These aviaries will have a portion exposed to the weather and a second portion that is climate controlled so the owls can choose if they want ambient or controlled temperatures, depending on their own personal preferences.
 The public will be able to view them when they are in either portion of their aviaries.

 We plan to offer special after-dark programs so people can experience the owls when they wake up and start hooting, tooting and trilling.

 In 2022 the Board of Directors hired Wieser Brothers General Contractors to do this project as design-build.
 With our input, Wieser Brothers engaged DSGW to do the architectural design.
-The concept planning is now complete and we are working with Mark Davy & Associates launching our capital campaign.
+The concept planning is now complete and we in the midst of a capital campaign.
 The total project cost is estimated to be $17.3 million.
+Scroll to the bottom of the page for more information, including naming opportunities.

 Download more detailed information by clicking on the images below.